aaronbloomfield/ics/uva/index.md

 All scholarly articles (such as from the ACM digital library) can be obtained from free from any UVa wireless network.
 You will *NOT* be able to get it for free from your home Internet provider such as Comcast (unless you live in a UVa dorm, of course).
 All readings are due by the lecture that day.

-- Due Monday, October 8th:
+- Due Friday, October 12th:
     - Smashing the Stack for Fun and Profit, available online in [HTML](http://phrack.org/issues/49/14.html ) and [PDF](http://www-inst.eecs.berkeley.edu/~cs161/fa08/papers/stack_smashing.pdf)
 - Due Wednesday, September 12th:
     - [An Introduction to Cybersecurity Ethics](https://www.scu.edu/media/ethics-center/technology-ethics/IntroToCybersecurityEthics.pdf)